-The Company was required to make an estimate of the value of the shares of Karus Gold distributed to shareholders of the Company (Note 5).
+During the year ended December 31, 2021, the Company was required to make an estimate of the value of the shares of Karus Gold distributed to shareholders of the Company.
 Karus Gold is not publicly listed and had no observable market price to derive a fair value.
-Management relied on a number of factors, including a third party valuation report, similar projects and recent transactions, comparable land packages and valuation of publicly traded entities, historical exploration work and expenditures made on the project, as well as external market conditions, including current and future commodity price expectations.
+Management relied on a number of factors, including third-party valuation report, similar projects and recent transactions, comparable land packages and valuation of publicly traded entities, historical exploration work and expenditures made on the project, as well as external market conditions, including current and future commodity price expectations.